 - Wearing non-powdered vinyl gloves – Wearing disposable gloves is a great way to protect you from getting salmonella and it protects the frog from harmful toxins that may be on your skin.
 Powder-free gloves are preferred & you can pick these up online for very cheap.
-Here is a link for vinyl gloves on Amazon.
-Click here to check price.

 Once your hands are wet and you’re ready to handle the frog, place your thumb on the back of the frog, just below its head.
-Scoop-up the frog with your fingers around the torso.
+Scoop up the frog with your fingers around the torso.
 The frog or toad should be laying on your fingers while your thumb is holding them gently in place.

 Alternatively, your thumb can be placed under the frog while your pointer and index finger gently hold pressure on the back of the frog.
 Apply slight pressure to keep the frog from escaping but don’t squeeze too hard.

-Many keepers do their best to avoid all hand-held contact with their amphibians but they still need to clean their enclosures from time-to-time.
-Scooping little frogs up with plastic spoons is a great, albeit difficult, way to transfer them into a temporary container for cleaning.
+Many keepers do their best to avoid all contact with their amphibians but they still need to clean their enclosures from time to time.
+Transporting frogs with plastic containers is one way to transfer them into a temporary enclosure for cleaning.

-My final suggestion is to use small, plastic containers to hold your frogs, toads or other amphibians.
+My final suggestion is to use small, plastic containers to hold your frogs, toads, or other amphibians.
 Small, disposable containers or even Tupperware are perfect for holding small creatures temporarily.
 Just be sure the container is clean and has small holes to provide airflow.

-This is common-practice among reptile owners.
+This is common practice among reptile owners.
 Placing your beloved pet inside a safe, clean container is a great way to temporarily store them outside their permanent enclosure while you clean.

-Cleaning Up After Handling Frogs
+Wash Your Hands After Handling Frogs

 When you’re finished handling your frog, you always need to wash your hands with antibacterial soap.
 Even if you wore gloves, I suggest you go the extra mile and wash thoroughly.
 Frogs, as I mentioned already, can carry salmonella germs so be safe and clean up.